Binary quartic forms having bounded invariants, and the boundedness of the average rank of elliptic curves: Introduction

+\item A uniformity estimate, which shows that the error term does not grow too large as more and more of the relevant congruence conditions are imposed, must be proven to perform this sieve.
+This is perhaps the most technical ingredient in this work.
+It is accomplished by embedding the space of binary quartic forms into a certain larger space---namely, the space of pairs of ternary quadratic forms---where such uniformity estimates are more amenable and have been studied previously in the context of counting quartic fields~\cite{dodqf}. \end{itemize}

 This paper is organized as follows.
-In Section 2, we study the distribution of $\GL_2(\Z)$-equivalence classes of binary quartic forms with respect to their fundamental invariants $I$ and $J$; in particular, we prove Theorems~\ref{bqcount} and \ref{bqaverage}.
-In Section 3, we describe the correspondence between binary quartic forms and 2-class groups of monogenic cubic fields, by generalizing in a natural way the correspondence of Wood~\cite{MWt}.
-We use this to prove Theorem~\ref{mcc} (assuming the aforementioned uniformity estimates).

-In Section 4, we prove the uniformity estimates that are necessary to count binary quartic forms satisfying our desired infinite sets of congruence conditions.
-In particular, we complete the proof of Theorem~\ref{mcc}, and also obtain Theorem~\ref{ngcc}.
+In Section 2, we study the distribution of $\GL_2(\Z)$-equivalence classes of binary quartic forms with respect to their fundamental invariants $I$ and $J$; in particular, we prove Theorems~\ref{bqcount}--\ref{bqaverage}.
+We also prove the uniformity estimates that are necessary to count binary quartic forms satisfying our desired infinite sets of congruence conditions.

-In Section 5, we conclude by describing the precise connection between binary quartic forms and elements in the 2-Selmer groups of elliptic curves.
-This connection allows us, through the use of certain mass formulae for elliptic curves over $\Q_p$, to compute the average size of the 2-Selmer groups of elliptic curves (or of appropriate families of elliptic curves) via a count of binary quartic forms satisfying a certain corresponding infinite set of congruence conditions.
-We then apply the uniformity results of Section 4 to count these binary quartic forms, thus completing the proofs of Theorems~\ref{mainellip} and \ref{ellipcong}.
+In Section 3, we describe the precise connection between binary quartic forms and elements in the 2-Selmer groups of elliptic curves.
+This connection allows us, through the use of certain mass formulae for elliptic curves over $\Q_p$, to compute the average size of the 2-Selmer groups of elliptic curves (or of appropriate families of elliptic curves) via a count of binary quartic forms satisfying a certain weighted infinite set of congruence conditions.
+We then apply the uniformity results of Section~2 to count these binary quartic forms, thus completing the proofs of Theorems~\ref{mainellip} and \ref{ellipcong}.